Qlik-Repos/SRF-Docs/index.md

 ### Resource Authorisation
 The SRF includes flexible Authorisation Models.
 The authorisation applied is controlled via Custom Properties.
 This reduces/removes the need and associated risk of creation, updating and deleting rules directly.
 It is anticipated that certain edge cases may need modifications to these base rules.

-A resource specifically refers to: Data Connections, Extensions and Content Libraries.
+A resource specifically refers to: Analtyics Connections, Apps, Content Libraries, Data Connections, Extensions and Streams .
 The custom property, `@groupswithaccess`, controls which user groups can read the resource.
 -	Null or Not Defined: the resource is not available to general users.
 It is available to site administrators such as Content Admins.
 -	When defined the value of the custom property is compared to the user.
 If the comparison results in True, the resource is available.
 It is suggested that if a resource should be available to all users then a specific group is established that includes all users.
 I.e. Qlik_Access.